KazuCocoa/http_proxy/README.md

 # HttpProxy

-Simple HTTP Proxy.
-Forward to other URL via each port.
+Simple multi HTTP Proxy using Plug.
+Base implementation is inspired by https://github.com/josevalim/proxy.

 # How to use